-The standard hardware settings for a Møller run are shown in Table I. These are displayed in the Configuration section of Figure 1 and will be used to automatically configure all hardware during the procedure in Section IV.
+The standard hardware settings, as of 2022, for a Møller run are shown in Table I. These are displayed in the Configuration section of Figure 1 and will be used to automatically configure all hardware during the procedure in Section IV.
 It is the responsibility of the operator to ensure that the settings in the Configuration section are the desired ones before entering the Møller setup.
+In case of any uncertainty, or inconsistency with parameters in this table, check with the beamline and/or slow controls expert.

-SLM Voltage 1400 V
+SLM Voltage 1850 V

 Collimator Position Blank

 Target Position Left or Right

-Helmholtz Current $\pm 3.5~\mathrm{A}$
+Helmholtz Current $\pm 3.5$ A

 Quadrupole Current

-$10.7~{ m GeV}$ ~3145 A ()
+$10.7 { m ~GeV}$ $\sim 3145 \text{ A} ()$

-$6.4~{\rm GeV}$ ~1350 A ()
+$6.4 \mathrm{GeV}$ $\sim 1350 \text{ A} ()$

-TABLE I: Standard hardware parameter values for the Møller setup.
-Live, measured values are shown in the Monitoring section in Figure 1. () Note, if "Auto" is selected for the quadrupoles in the "Configuration" section of Figure 1, the quadrupole currents will be set automatically based on the beam energy dependence in Figure 2.
+TABLE I: Standard hardware parameter values for the Møller setup as of 2022.
+Live, measured values are shown in the Monitoring section in Figure 1. (\) Note, if "Auto" is selected for the quadrupoles in the "Configuration" section of Figure 1, the quadrupole currents will be set automatically based on the beam energy dependence in Figure 2.